Regulation A

 • Certain "covered persons" connected to the offering disqualify the issuer from using Regulation A if they have a disqualifying event in their background

-• Covered persons include the issuer, its directors and executive officers who are participating in the offering, any 20%+ beneficial owner of the issuer's voting equity, the underwriters, promoters connected with the offering, and compensated solicitors
+• Covered persons include the issuer, its directors and executive officers who are participating in the offering, any 20%+ beneficial owner of the issuer's voting equity, promoters connected with the offering, and compensated solicitors

 • Disqualifying events include certain criminal convictions, SEC and self-regulatory-organization (SRO) disciplinary orders, and Postal Service false-representation orders